 One of the main ways that non-VOC toxicants like flame retardants and PFAS make their way into the human body is via household dust.
 These toxins basically “off-gas” from furniture and other products in our home and land in dust.
 Then we either breathe in that dust or we ingest it through hand-to-mouth contact.
 (This is one of the reasons why babies have higher toxicant exposure because they’re crawling around on the floor and putting their hands in their mouth all the time.)

-If you want to spruce up wood furniture and other surfaces, you can use a non-toxic wood polish like this one from Truly Free or this one from Aunt Fannie’s.
+If you want to spruce up wood furniture and other surfaces, you can use a non-toxic wood polish like this one from Aunt Fannie’s or this one from Truly Free.
+(P.S.
+If you decide on the Truly Free one, you can use the code THEFILTERY for 30% off your order.)